 What should you get instead of the Corsair HS65 SURROUND?

-If you like the sound of the Corsair HS65 SURROUND, but don’t want to spend the full $80 USD on it, the Corsair HS60 PRO SURROUND is only $57.99 at Amazon, and has the same iCue software for surround sound.
+If you like the sound of the Corsair HS65 SURROUND, but don’t want to spend the full $80 USD on it, the Corsair HS60 PRO SURROUND is only $62.59 at Walmart, and has the same iCue software for surround sound.
 Similar to the HS65 SURROUND, this headset isn’t exceptional, but if you want surround sound, it’s an option to consider.